AdityaDeshmukh2023/Jarvious_AI_Assistant/README.md

 # Jarvious_AI_Assistant
-A local based assistant just for windows os
+A local based assistant for windows os